-I have two sons at home: Borja and Bruno, one is interested in marketing and the other in medicine, the oldest son is the 4th generation of gynaecologists, carrying on the name Marquès!
+I have two sons: Borja and Bruno, the oldest son is the 4th generation of gynaecologists, carrying on the name Marquès!

 I divide my time between Institut Marquès’s General Management, the consultation and the Research and Development Project Team.
 The scientific platform ResearchGate set me among the top 10% of the most influential researchers in the world.
 I fell very proud!

 My motivations are: our patients, their story, the colleagues at Institut Marquès, team work and everybody who is part of it.
 I decided to use this blog to share with all of you what happens at the clinic and also my experience as a professional in this field, which, in my opinion, it’s a privilege.

 Director Institut Marquès (international Assisted Reproduction center) and member of the Governing Board of Sterility and Infertility Section of the Spanish Society for Gynaecologists (SEISEGO)